laffan/pixel-brush-creator/README.md

 # Procreate Pattern Creator

-Create PNG textures for pixel brushes in Procreate.
+Create pixel textures for dither brushes in Procreate.

 ## To Use

-<a href="https://github.com/laffan/pixel-brush-creator/raw/main/Pixel_Brushes.brushset" download="true">1.
-Download this minimal pixel brush set.</a>
+1. Download <a href="https://github.com/laffan/pixel-brush-creator/raw/main/Pixel_Brushes.brushset" download="true">this minimal pixel brush set.</a>

 2. Create a pattern using the tool and click the "ꜜ" button.